 LSI is the exact opposite of keyword stuffing.
 If you use a single focus keyword too many times in your content, Google will most likely consider it keyword stuffing, resulting in a lower ranking.
 On the other hand, using different LSI keywords will only increase content relevancy and credibility.

 You can use Google Suggestions to find the right set of LSI keywords.

 Though not always 100% accurate, this strategy can help to a great extent in finding the best LSI keywords for a specific topic.

-However, we also use Keywords Everywhere, a free keyword tool that provides the search volume and keyword value for all Google Suggestions.
+However, we also use Keywords Everywhere, a keyword tool that provides the search volume and keyword value for all Google Suggestions.